Creuna-Oslo/ui-team-meta/new-employees/Secrets-in-the-office.md

 * Line - She knows the where, when, who and why of the entire office. you can usually find her on her place right infront of the main entrance.
 * Marius Eple (Head of the IT department) - Grant wishes for hardware, licenses and fix everything connected to electricity. usually to be found in the IT department.
-* Pelle (Pappa) - Can most offen be found on his place beneath the Jolly Roger.
+* Pelle (Pappa) - Can most offen be found on his place beneath the Jolly Roger flag.
 * Rolf (head of Tech) - His place are almost in the middle of the office.

 ## Coffee and toiletts ##